aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 1. Navigate to **WordPress Dashboard > Appearance > Menus**
 2. You can see a panel where you can create a new menu, click **create a new menu** link to create one.
-3. Give the new mene a name, for example, *Primary Menu*, then click the **Create Menu** button to craete it.
+3. Give the new menu a name, for example, *Primary Menu*, then click the **Create Menu** button to create it.
 2. From the drop-downs on the left, choose the content to add to your menu.
 3. Nest & position menu items by dragging & dropping them.
 3. Be sure to check the box to set the menu as "Primary Menu" from the **Display location** option.